Fulfillment of Abrahamic Promises

 Possession Unconditional and Forever?

 Some say that Israel’s possession of the land was unconditional and forever.
-There are verses which certainly might make it sound like this is the case.
-However, upon further investigation, it is found to be untrue, as far as natural Israel is concerned.
+However, if we consult the Holy Scriptures, it is found to be untrue, as far as natural Israel is concerned.

 Jeremiah demonstrates that this inheritance of the land had very specific conditions, by saying,